 - 10. Any materials used or manufactured as part of the home occupation may be subject to the review and approval of Environmental Management and the applicable fire department prior to business license sign off by the Department. - 11.
+The total acreage of contiguous lots under same ownership shall be used to determine the number of employees, customers and clients allowed for a home occupation. - 142.
 Student instruction shall be provided by appointment only, subject to the following standards: - a.
 Group lessons shall be limited to a maximum of four six students per group lesson at any one time, once per day, on parcels less than one acre, or twice per day on parcels one acre or greater, provided adequate parking is available.
 Parking space that meets on siteon-site residential requirements, as well as available parking space along the road frontage may be used. - b.
 No concerts, recitals, performance events, or showings shall be held on the site unless in compliance with Subsection D, below. - c.
 Student instruction shall be permittedallowed between the hours of 7:00 a.m. and 9:00 p.m. - 12.
-The total acreage of contiguous lots shall be used to determine the number of employees, customers and clients allowed for a home occupation. - 13.
-The following home occupations shall be allowed by right in Agricultural, Rural Lands and Resource zones, -and Residential Estate (RE) zones (Chapters 17.21 and 17.24, respectively), on lots with a minimum size of 10 acres, in compliance with the standards under Paragraph C.11: - a.
+The total acreage of contiguous lots shall be used to determine the number of employees, customers and clients allowed for a home occupation. - 13.The following home occupations shall be allowed by right in Agricultural, Rural Lands and Resource zones, -and Residential Estate (RE) zones (Chapters 17.21 and 17.24, respectively), on lots with a minimum size of 10 acres, in compliance with the standards under Paragraph $C.1\frac{12}{2}$ : - a.
 Horseback riding lessons or similar instruction involving animal husbandry. - b.
 Horse boarding providing the use or training of the horse(s) is limited to their owners or lessees. - D. Student Instruction Administrative Permit Required.
-An Administrative Permit shall be required when a home occupation exceeds the standards under Paragraphs C.11 or C.12, above.
+An Administrative Permit shall be required when a home occupation exceeds the standards under Paragraphs C.142\or C.123, above.
 An Administrative Permit for a home occupation under this Subsection shall only be approved when the Director finds that the standards being exceeded will not change the residential character of the neighborhood based on the attendance numbers, frequency or duration of the event, and nature of the use.
 If applicable, the location of an accessory structure relative to adjacent residential uses shall be considered, as well.
-For horse boarding or riding lessons, up to five to eight boarded horses or students in a group lesson may be allowed under this permit.
+For horse boarding or riding lessons, five to eight boarded horses or students in a group lesson may be allowed under this permit.
 Nine or more is considered a commercial stable as defined in Article 8 and subject to Subsection G, below.
 In addition to all other standards under Subsection C, permit approval shall be subject to compliance with the following standards: